fullaware/astrosurge/README.md

-# Beryl Project
+# AstroSurge

 ## Overview

-The **Beryl Project** is a simulation designed to manage asteroid mining operations, resource extraction, and economic decision-making.
+The **AstroSurge** is a simulation designed to manage asteroid mining operations, resource extraction, and economic decision-making.
 The project allows users to plan missions, mine asteroids, manage ships, and sell valuable resources.
 It combines elements of resource management, logistics, and strategy to create a dynamic and engaging experience.

-The name "Beryl" is inspired by the mineral beryllium aluminium silicate, which is often associated with precious gemstones like emeralds and aquamarines.
-Similarly, this project focuses on extracting valuable resources from asteroids.

 ### Missions
 ![missions screen](missions.png)